 Charlotte’s Web is a hemp-based CBD oil

-CBD oil does very well for all of these things and has helped me personally.
+CBD oil does very well for chronic insomnia, anxiety and depression, and has helped me personally.
 A good Indica strain to smoke or even an edible at night should help with sleeping.

 It also depends on what you are able to tolerate.
 I can not tolerate high amounts of THC as it will put me to sleep but then wake me up.
 For some, CBD can actually make you relaxed yet stimulate the system.
 It really is an effort in trial and error for the right product and dosage.